kunstmusik/blue-manual/docs/users/reference/soundObjects/instance.md

-melodic fragment, you can put it into the SoundObject library, then make 10 instances of it, adding noteProcessors to do things like transpose or get the retrograde, etc. Later, if you decide you want to change the base material, you\'d only have to edit it once within the library.
+melodic fragment, you can put it into the SoundObject library, then make 10 instances of it, adding noteProcessors to do things like transpose or get the retrograde, etc. Later, if you decide you want to change the base material, you'd only have to edit it once within the library.
 All Instance objects pointing to the changed object will be updated and will maintain all of their transformations and relationships that were added via NoteProcessors.